ipspace/blog/content/posts/2021/03/azure-route-server-behind-the-scenes.md

 ### More Details

 Did parts of the above sound like Latin?
-You'll find the necessary details in [Microsoft Azure Networking](https://www.ipspace.net/Microsoft_Azure_Networking) webinar.
+You'll find the necessary details in [Microsoft Azure Networking](https://www.ipspace.net/Microsoft_Azure_Networking) webinar, which already includes [Azure Route Server video](https://my.ipspace.net/bin/get/AzureNet/4.4%20-%20Azure%20Route%20Server.mp4?doccode=AzureNet).

 You could also use my [test setup](https://github.com/ipspace/pubcloud/tree/master/Azure/route-server) to take Azure route server for a spin.

 [^1]: Static routes for people who have no problems with networking terminology